devpies/client-core/README.md

 #### Configuration

 `manifests/secrets.yaml` is required.
-Rename `manifests/secrets.sample.yaml` and provide base64 encoded credentials for all secrets.

-`core/{service}/.env` is required for integration tests.
-Rename `core/{service}/.env.sample` and provide plaintext secrets.
+`core/{service}/.env` is required for the integration tests of each service.

 `.gitpass` is required for private go modules but currently all repositories are public.
-Rename `core/.gitpass.sample` and provide a github username and access token.

 ## Developement